xet7/darkesthour/README.md

 ## A note about the Apple 2 disk

 On the Apple 2, instead of pressing Return, you may have to press Space a bunch of times after typing a command.
 This is due to a bug in the C compiler I used that only affects the Apple 2.
 I tried several different ways to fix it, but none have worked.
 But the game does run on my Apple 2 emulator, that minor catch aside.

+## Source

+[At this repo directory: Source](https://github.com/xet7/darkesthour/tree/main/Source).
+There is darkest-hour.c
+that works on all platforms.

+Some compilers at directory [Source/Archive](https://github.com/xet7/darkesthour/tree/main/Source/archive), some can be installed with
+`cd Source && make deps`.

+Binaries built mostly on Linux Mint x64, using crosscompilers.
+Linux binaries for arm64/s390x/ppc64el build on Linux servers donated to [Wekan Open Source kanban](https://wekan.github.io) project by CNCF/Linux Foundation, IBM LinuxOne Community Cloud and OpenPower MiniCloud.

 # License